Cutibacterium acnes: Staphylococcus epidermidis

 The damage caused by C. acnes and the associated inflammation make the affected tissue more susceptible to colonization by opportunistic bacteria, such as Staphylococcus aureus.
 Preliminary research shows healthy pores are only colonized by C. acnes, while unhealthy ones universally include the nonpore-resident Staphylococcus epidermidis, amongst other bacterial contaminants.
 Whether this is a root causality, just opportunistic and a side effect, or a more complex pathological duality between C. acnes and this particular Staphylococcus species is not known.
 Current research has pointed to the idea that C. acnes and S. epidermidis have a symbiotic relationship.
 Both bacteria exist on the normal flora of the skin and a disrupt in balance of these bacteria on the skin can result in acne or other bacterial infection.

+In addition to contributing to skin inflammation and acne lesions, an imbalance in these bacteria may also impair the skin's ability to heal and regenerate, leading to prolonged and more severe acne outbreaks.
+This disruption can also affect the skin's overall microbiome diversity, potentially increasing susceptibility to other skin conditions such as eczema or rosacea.
+Investigating the dynamics of this relationship may offer insights into novel therapeutic approaches for managing various skin disorders.

 Ophthalmic complications

 Cutibacterium acnes is a common cause of chronic endophthalmitis following cataract surgery.
 The pathogen may also cause corneal ulcers.

 Disk herniation

 Cutibacterium acnes has been found in herniated discs.
 The propionic acid which it secretes creates micro-fractures of the surrounding bone.
 These micro-fractures are sensitive and it has been found that antibiotics have been helpful in resolving this type of low back pain.